Urban Forest Management Plan

 An urban forest is made up of every tree in our city, including in our yards, streets, ravines and parks!
 This plan will help care for and protect every tree in Vaughan.

-The City of Vaughan is seeking your input to help develop its first Urban Forest Management Plan.
-The plan will include:
+The City of Vaughan has developed its first Urban Forest Management Plan (PDF).
+The plan includes:

 - information on the current state of Vaughan’s urban forest.